Evaluation of International Credentials

 The City College of New York completes a full assessment of a student's academic records if they are applying with academic coursework and/or a degree obtained outside of the United States.
 We accept transcript or degree evaluations completed by the following credential services:

-We do not accept transcript or degree evaluations completed by a credential services, such as WES, Globe, or Educational Credential Evaluators (ECE).
+We do not accept transcript or degree evaluations completed by a credential services, such as WES or Globe.
 While students may submit copies of their credential evaluations, the ultimate decision of a degree's equivalency lies at the discretion of the City College of New York.

 While students may submit copies of their credential evaluations, the ultimate decision of a degree's equivalency lies at the discretion of the City College of New York.